Nuclear Methanol and Gasoline.

 fuels for many years.

-$90/MWhr ($25/GJ) from new nuclear plants that would be ordered next year
+$90/MWhr ($25/GJ) from new nuclear plants in most countries other than

 over five times as much as off-peak wind energy.
-(See our comments on nuclear
+If we

 assume 55% conversion efficiency and add (very conservatively) about 25%